Near-Earth object: Asteroid deflection tests

 On September 26, 2022, NASA's DART spacecraft reached the system of and impacted the Apollo asteroid's moon Dimorphos, in a test of a method of planetary defense against near-Earth objects.
 In addition to telescopes on or in orbit around the Earth, the impact was observed by the Italian mini-spacecraft or CubeSat LICIACube, which separated from DART 15 days before impact.
-The impact shortened the orbital period of Dimorphos around Didymos by 33 minutes, indicating that the moon's momentum change was 3.6 times the momentum of the impacting spacecraft, thus most of the change was due to the ejected material of the moon itself.
+The impact shortened the orbital period of Dimorphos around Didymos by 33 minutes, indicating that the moon's momentum change was 3.6 times the momentum of the impacting spacecraft, and thus that most of the change was due to the ejected material of the moon itself.